Everything You Need to Know about the Notorious Zeus Gameover Malware

 Does this mean that you should just scrap your antivirus solution?
 No, absolutely not, but it does mean that you need multiple layers of protection on the client.

 Reviewing the extent of the Zeus Gameover P2P problem, the latest numbers in our database would estimate that as many as 1.2 million computers worldwide were infected up until the takedown operation.
-Worst fears are that this number could easily recover if the infrastructure is restored.
+The worst fears are that this number could easily recover if the infrastructure is restored.